rhafer/opencloud/services/web/README.md

 This is useful for cases where just a single asset should be overwritten, like a logo or similar.

-Consider the following: Infinite Scale is shipped with a default web app named `image-viewer-dfx` which contains a logo, but the administrator wants to provide a custom logo for that application.
+Consider the following: OpenCloud is shipped with a default web app named `image-viewer-dfx` which contains a logo, but the administrator wants to provide a custom logo for that application.

 This can be achieved using the path defined via `WEB_ASSET_APPS_PATH` and adding a custom structure like `WEB_ASSET_APPS_PATH/image-viewer-dfx/`.
 Here you can add all custom assets to load like `logo.png`.
 On loading the web app, custom assets defined overwrite default ones.